 But I wanted to do more.

-With emaile, it was still too slow to recommend many of the trades I wanted.
+Email was too slow to recommend many of the trades I wanted to share.

-So in 2019, I met my current publisher and together with my partner Karim Rahemtulla, we launched the Monument Trader’s Alliance and created The War Room, a live-trading platform where I could share trades in real time.
+So after I met my current publisher in 2019, he and I – along with my partner Karim Rahemtulla – launched Monument Traders Alliance and created The War Room, a live trading room where I could share trades in real time.

 The impact was immediate.

-We had thousands of people join.
+We had thousands of people join us.

-And right away, we had some great win streaks.
+And right away, we had some great hot streaks.